 Secondary Source: In literature, this refers to letters, notes, or journals from the author, essays or books by critics, historical documents, etc., which are used when writing a research paper to support your ideas.
-The primary source would be the work (The Awakening) itself.
+The primary source would be the work ("In a Station in the Metro") itself.